 Brady, J. T., R. T. Busse, J. A. Carriere, M. Hass & K. S. Kennedy.
 (2013).
 Assessing Intern Impact Factors for Program Evaluation and Improvement.
 Trainers Forum, 31, 2.

-Brockman, J., Colbert, J. A. & Hass, M. (2010).
-The Interrelationships among culture, communication and conflict in a newly formed doctoral program.
-Accepted for publication in the Journal of Organizational Culture, Communications and Conflict.
-Allied Academies.
+Brockman, J., Colbert, J. A., & Hass, M. (2011).
+The interrelationships among culture, communication, and conflict in a newly formed doctoral program.
+Journal of Organizational Culture, Communications, and Conflict, 15(1), 81+.

 Giles, M., & Hass, M. (2008, March 28).
 Fostering a healthy body image: Prevention and intervention with adolescent eating disorders.
 Journal of School Counseling, 6(13).